Orphan Black: Season 1

 The series received generally positive reviews, with the first season scoring a 73 out of 100 on Metacritic based on reviews from 20 critics.
-On Rotten Tomatoes, it received a 94% approval rating from critics, with an average score of 8.02 out of 10 based on 31 reviews.
+On Rotten Tomatoes, it received a 94% approval rating from critics, with an average score of 8 out of 10 based on 34 reviews.
 The site's consensus reads: "Orphan Black is a wild science fiction ride that incorporates dramatic sensibilities which can turn from suspenseful to light at a moment's notice."
 Tatiana Maslany received acclaim for her performance as the various clones.
 Tim Goodman of The Hollywood Reporter called her performances "fantastic".

 Season 2

 Orphan Black continued to receive very positive reviews from critics, with the second season scoring 79 out of 100 on Metacritic, based on reviews from 26 critics.
-On Rotten Tomatoes, it received a 97% approval rating from critics, with a rating average of 8.28 out of 10, based on reviews from 39 critics.
+On Rotten Tomatoes, it received a 98% approval rating from critics, with a rating average of 8.3 out of 10, based on reviews from 40 critics.
 The critical consensus reads: "Anchored by Tatiana Maslany's brilliant multi-role performance, Orphan Black is as densely-layered, thought-provoking, and wildly entertaining as ever."
-Mary McNamara of The Los Angeles Times wrote that "Beneath the twists and turns...lie the even more basic theme of revelation: How would you react if you discovered that what you had come to know as your life was based on misinformation."
+Mary McNamara of The Los Angeles Times wrote that "Beneath the twists and turns ... lie the even more basic theme of revelation: How would you react if you discovered that what you had come to know as your life was based on misinformation."
 Alan Sepinwall of HitFix praised the show, calling it "a good, solid show that understands its strengths and keeps playing to them in season 2."

 When Maslany again failed to receive an Emmy nomination for her work on the series, critics and fans derided it as a snub.

 Season 3

 The third season received generally positive reviews from critics.
 On Metacritic, the season has a score of 70 out of 100 based on 12 reviews.
-On Rotten Tomatoes, it holds an 85% approval rating based on 21 reviews, with rating averages of 7.79 out of 10.
+On Rotten Tomatoes, it holds an 83% approval rating based on 145 reviews, with rating averages of 7.75 out of 10.
 The critical consensus reads: "Season three of Orphan Black lures viewers into an expanded series mythology while continuing to highlight Tatiana Maslany's multiple standout performances."

 Season 4

 The fourth season received very positive reviews from critics.
 On Metacritic, the season has a score of 80 out of 100 based on 5 reviews.
-On Rotten Tomatoes, it holds a 97% approval rating from critics, with a rating average of 8.24 out of 10.
+On Rotten Tomatoes, it holds a 97% approval rating based on 110 reviews, with a rating average of 8.25 out of 10.
 The critical consensus reads: "Orphan Black makes a 180-degree return to its roots with an experimental fourth season that delves deeper into the show's strange, innovative premise."